Braithwaite to Barcelona: Leganes left counting the cost of Catalans' incompetence | Goal.com

 Three weeks after the window closed, Barcelona have surpassed the Red Devils by triggering the release clause of Leganes striker Martin Braithwaite at a cost of €18 million (£15.6m/$19.4m).

-From Middlesbrough's bench to Barcelona, the Championship to Camp Nou, in little over a year, life comes at you fast.
+From Middlesbrough's bench to Barcelona in little over a year, things can certainly change quickly in football.
 Braithwaite left Teeside at loggerheads with then-coach Tony Pulis in January 2019 and will now be lining up alongside Lionel Messi.

 But how did it come to this?
 The Spanish champions have been bailed out by relegation-battling Leganes, a side which was forced to sell their other starting striker to Sevilla weeks ago, after the Andalusians paid Youssef En-Nesyri’s buy-out clause.

-Barca were free to steal Braithwaite away from Leganes because of a La Liga rule that permits clubs to sign players on an emergency basis if one of their existing squad members is ruled out for five months or longer.
-The player must be a free agent or from within Spain.
+Barca were free to steal Braithwaite away from Leganes because of a La Liga rule that permits clubs to sign players on an emergency basis if one of their existing squad members is ruled out for five months or longer, so long as the transfer target is either a free agent or arriving from within another team within Spain.

-French winger Ousmane Dembele’s hamstring tear ruled him out for six months and after the Spanish FA ratified his injury report, Barcelona were given the green light to make a move outside of the transfer window.
+Ousmane Dembele’s recent hamstring tear ruled him out for six months and, after the Spanish FA ratified his injury report, Barcelona were, thus, given the green light to make a move outside of the usual transfer windows.

 However, the deal has caused a great deal of controversy in Spain because Leganes will not be able to replace Braithwaite.

-Spanish clubs are required to give all players a buy-out clause and some insist upon a low figure upon joining a new club so that they can easily move on if an inviting opportunity comes along.
+Spanish sides are required to give all players a buy-out clause and some insist upon a low figure when joining a new club so that they can easily move on if an inviting opportunity comes along.

 However, usually the selling club would have some chance to replace the man they lose.
 Leganes, though, have been left a group of forwards without a single goal between them this season.